 When Little Katka called me into her office a month or so later to tell me the game was up I was admittedly relieved.
 It had been time for Kappa to extend their contract, but they’d pulled the plug citing budgeting issues.
 Despite Mr. Vechko’s supposed loyalty, a part of me wondered if the Pavel situation had been a factor.
 Had I been a little hotheaded?
 Unwilling to bring it up with either Mr. Vechko or Little Katka, I decided to let it lie.
 “It was time’’ said Ben during a post mortem in The Slovak Pub. ‘‘Yeah it was’’ I agreed as the waitress arrived with a tray of beers. ‘‘To Lignon!’’ said Goldblum, raising his beer with a commemorative sweep, ‘‘The Last King of Štúrovo’’.

 ‘The Last King of Štúrovo’ is the eighth chapter of my short story series The Slovak Files.

 Why not also check out my travel report on Hungary’s Danube Bend.

-Or have a leaf through My 5s from around Slovakia.
+Or have a leaf through more reports from around Slovakia.